 In 1405 Chinese admiral Cheng Ho arrived in Melaka with promises to the locals of protection from the Siamese encroaching from the north.
 With Chinese support, the power of Melaka extended to include most of the Malay Peninsula.
 Islam arrived in Melaka around this time and soon spread through Malaya.

-In 1973, Barisan Nasional (BN; National Front), a coalition of right-wing and centre parties, was formed – it has ruled Malaysia ever since.
+In 1973, Barisan Nasional (BN; National Front), a coalition of right-wing and centre parties, was formed.
 Under outspoken, dictatorial Prime Minister Dr Mahathir Mohamad, Malaysia’s economy grew at a rate of over 8% per year until mid-1997, when a currency crisis in neighbouring Thailand plunged the whole of Southeast Asia into recession.
 In October 2003 Dr Mahathir Mohamad retired handing power to Abdullah Badawi, who won the general election in March 2004.

-However, in the next election in 2008, BN saw its parliamentary dominance slashed to less than the two-thirds majority it had previously held.
+However, in the 2008 election, BN saw its parliamentary dominance slashed to less than the two-thirds majority it had previously held.
 The inroads were made by Pakatan Rakyat (PR), the opposition People's Alliance led by Anwar Ibrahim, a former deputy PM who had been jailed on corruption and sodomy charges that were widely regarded as politically motivated.
-Abdullah Badawi resigned in favour of Najib Razak, who would go on to win the 2013 election for BN, although it was the coalition's poorest showing in the polls since 1969.
+Badawi resigned in favour of Najib Razak, who would go on to win the 2013 election for BN, although it was the coalition's poorest showing in the polls since 1969.

 Najib's years of government were marked by increasingly prominent corruption scandals and growing public protests.
 The verdict on his premiership, delivered in the 2018 election, was damming when BN lost to a coalition of opposition parties led by that great survivor of Malaysian politics – Dr Mahathir Mohamad.